Linda Butler – Save Tonopah Oppose Poultry Plant (STOPP)

 The Hickman company already has a similarly sized egg facility in Arlington, about 18 miles from Tonopah.
 It’s a terrifying sneak peek into what could potentially turn into a nightmare for the small community of Tonopah.
 Butler says she can’t drive by Arlington without rolling her windows up.

 They have these lagoons with runoff from dead bodies after they do their depopulation.
 They go in there and clean up the hen houses, they euthanize the chickens.
 They run them through mulchers, said Butler, who added that the chicken sludge is then mixed with manure and sold as organic fertilizers.

 Those lagoons are filled with waste, which then evaporates into the air and surrounds neighboring communities.

-The stench is god awful, flies and mosquitoes live off the lagoon, Butler said.
+The stench is god awful, flies and mosquitoes live off the lagoon.
 In Arlington, there are vacant homes, people who have walked away from their places because they can’t sell them ¦ We don’t want that kind of stink, bacteria, dander, flies like crazy.

 And those are only the physical effects, Butler emphasized.